 As per our general advice, it is recommended you discuss your proposals with the Local Planning Authority, in this case, to confirm if the ‘protected development’ provision applies.

 If it does, and an application for prior approval needs to be made, we are covering this off in the content of our prior approval applications as well as maintaining several redundant types of prior approval application that can continue to be used in such cases.

 The Town and Country Planning (General Permitted Development) (England) Order 2015 is the principal order.

-The Order sets out classes of development for which a grant of planning permission is automatically given, provided that no restrictive condition is attached or that the development is exempt from the permitted development rights.
+The Order sets out classes of development for which a grant of planning permission is automatically given, provided that no restrictive limitation or condition is attached or that the development is exempt from the permitted development rights.